 Recover Your Structured Notes Losses

 If you have suffered losses from structured notes due to fraud, misrepresentation, or unsuitable recommendations, you may be entitled to recover your investment losses.
-Attorney Gary Varnavides brings 10 years of experience defending broker-dealers, giving him unique insight into how to build the strongest possible case for investors.
+The firm’s defense-side securities background helps build focused investor claims.